 Cryptocurrency apps are convenient tools for buying, selling and storing your crypto.
 However, there are numerous options, and each app has its own set of pros and cons.
-This guide looks at the best crypto apps available now to securely invest in your favorite coins.
+Keep reading to learn about the best cryptocurrency apps of July 2023.

-Here is a glance at some of the best crypto apps available today.
+Here is a glance at 10 of the best cryptocurrency apps available today.

 Keep reading to learn more about these apps, their pros and cons and what sets them apart.

-One of the most popular options with over 108 million users, Coinbase makes this list for its ease.
+One of the most popular options, Coinbase makes this list for its ease.
 The platform is full-featured enough to work for beginners and offers Advanced Trade for more experienced users.

 Because of its user-friendly interface, the Coinbase app is excellent for people who are newer to crypto trading.
-Low trading minimums start at $1 and a wide range of education on crypto is available.
+Coinbase offers low trading minimums and a wide range of education on crypto.
+It also offers a more advanced platform called Coinbase Pro, aimed at those who want more analytics and trading tools.

 - Free linked Coinbase Card earns cryptocurrency rewards